stevenchadburrow/AcolyteHandPICd32/Testing/README.md

 Some games that are currently in development:

-Super Mario Bros 3 - wrong sprite priority, very slow<br>
+Super Mario Bros 3 - wrong sprite priority, HUD doesn't stay when scrolling vertically, very slow<br>
 Kirby's Adventure - intro screen has wrong nametable<br>

 The journey has been documented on the 6502.org Forum, here: http://forum.6502.org/viewtopic.php?f=1&t=8236